2013 Honda Insight Performance

 Acceleration and Power

 The 2013 Honda Insight is powered by a 1.3-liter four-cylinder engine and an electric motor, which produce 98 horsepower combined.
 The hybrid powertrain is paired with a continuously variable transmission (CVT) and front-wheel drive.
 The Insight is a mild hybrid, which means it can’t travel on electric power alone.
 Rather, the Insight uses its electric motor to aid the gas engine.
-The EPA reports that the 2013 Insight gets 41/44 mpg city/highway, which is better than most affordable small cars.
+The EPA reports that the 2013 Insight gets 41/44 mpg city/highway, which is better than the fuel economy of most affordable small cars.
 Still, the Toyota Prius c earns higher estimates.

 While reviewers note that the Insight delivers good fuel economy estimates, most are otherwise let down by its hybrid powertrain.
 One reviewer writes that the Insight is considerably slower than the Toyota Prius, while others notice issues with the Insight’s fuel-saving start/stop system.
-One reviewer says that his test car shuttered excessively every time the Insight turned on or off to conserve fuel, while another writes that when the Insight turns back on, the transmission takes too long to reengage.
+One reviewer says that his test car shuddered excessively every time the Insight turned on or off to conserve fuel, while another writes that when the Insight turns back on, the transmission takes too long to reengage.

 - "Adequate at best.
 One of our testers informally clocked 0-60 mph at a stately 11.5 seconds, which makes a Prius hatchback feel brisk." -- Consumer Guide